Build-In-Public-University/trust_harmonics/README.md

 ## The Future We See

-In five years, The Trust Engine will have facilitated millions of meaningful connections, enabled thousands of sustainable creator businesses, and demonstrated that there's a better way to build digital relationships.
+In five weeks, The Trust Engine will have facilitated millions of meaningful connections, enabled thousands of sustainable creator businesses, and demonstrated that there's a better way to build digital relationships.
 We'll have created an ecosystem where:

 - Finding help is as easy as expressing need
 - Offering expertise naturally finds those who need it